superspike7/restaurant-page/README.md

 # restaurant-page

 ## Assignment:
--make a tab style restaurant landing page using only javascript and no html.
+-make a tab style restaurant landing page using only javascript and without writing html.

 ## What I learned in this project:
 -installing and configuring packages from npm.